shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 Emotional Exposition
 Gameplay Exposition

+#### Diction

 ---
 # Ludo narrative Harmony
-Action fit settings to achieve harmony relation between narration and gameplay premise and setting of story make sense with actions you perform
+- Action fit settings to achieve harmony relation between narration and gameplay premise and setting of story make sense with actions you perform

-It only appear when player can interact with world in meaningful for a story way. feel game through the gameplay how themes are communicated through the gameplay
+- It only appear when player can interact with world in meaningful for a story way. feel game through the gameplay how themes are communicated through the gameplay

 ---

 # Mechanics in narration